United Kingdom : Safety by City

 However, Liverpool can often be dangerous in some areas at night as you can run into groups of drunken people acting strange.

 Crime rates here are broadly in line with the European average (though there are significant variations between different parts of the UK).

 You should avoid wearing football shirts or showing any kind of support for any football team because such shows of support might end violently since rivalries are taken very seriously in Liverpool, the very “football city”.

 The biggest nuisance for tourists has to be the risk of pickpockets, so you should be very careful when visiting important city landmarks and tourist areas, or crowded places such as airports, train or bus stations, and public transportation.

 Do not leave your valuables in plain sight or at a visible place in a locked car, and always lock the car when exiting the vehicle.

 Pickpockets, as well as beggars often work in teams.

 - Visas - Member countries of the EU do not need visas to enter Liverpool, as well as some other countries, but there is a considerable number of countries that do.
 Your passport should be valid for a minimum period of 6 months from the date of entry into the United Kingdom.
 If you are not sure about your visa status, contact your local British embassy for further information.

 - Currency - The British pound is the currency in Liverpool.
 Keep in mind that this is one of the most expensive countries in Europe and the prices of accommodation in such a famous English city are skyrocketing.

 - Airports - Liverpool John Lennon Airport is an international airport serving North West England.
-The airport is located within the City of Liverpool iteself, some 12 km south east of the city centre.
+The airport is located within the City of Liverpool itself, some 12 km southeast of the city center.